 Now’s the time to chase up any unpaid invoices!
 This will save you the hassle once you’re on maternity leave, and hopefully give your bank balance a boost before you stop working.

 If there’s a tax return deadline looming, get your books in order as soon as possible so that you’re not hunting down receipts while caring for your newborn.
-Check out our guide for a stress-free Self Assessment.
+Check out our self employed tax tips.

 Make a new household budget that takes into account your changes in income and expenditure.
 Our budgeting section as plenty of tips to get you started.